vmware-archive/k8s-endpoints-sync-controller/README.md

 3. run *make build* -> to build the binary
 4. run *make buildimage TAG=<image_name:version>* -> to build docker image

+The executable expects kubeconfig files of the clusters to connect mounted at /etc/kubeconfigs to run in the cluster. \
+The following environment variables can be set
+1. NSTOWATCH - Array of namespaces in which services and endpoints objects will be watched and replicated.
+(Default: all)
+2. EXCLUDE - Array of namespaces in which objects will not be replicated.
+(Default: )

 ## Documentation

 Having the pod IP addresses routable across clusters, the goal is to enable communication through K8s service objects i.e. App A in region A should talk to app B in region B using app B's K8s service name and vice-versa